 Voluntary sector organisations such as the National Trust, the Royal Parks and botanical gardens are large employers.
 Some gardeners also work for garden centres.
 Self-employment prospects are good.

-If you would like to know anything about Gardener that does not appear on Hotcourses, further information can be found below.
+If you would like to know more about becoming a Gardener that does not appear on Hotcourses, further information can be found below.

 Scottish Skills Testing Service (SSTS)